SceneDiff: A Benchmark and Method for Multiview Object Change Detection: Experimental Details

 \subsection{Details about VLM}

 We present the text prompts used for two-view and two-sequence change detection tasks.
-The text outputs are then fed into GroundingSAM~\cite{ren2024grounded} to localize the changed objects. \paragraph{Two-view text prompt input:}
+The text outputs are then fed into SAM3~\cite{Carion2025SAM3S} to localize the changed objects.
+For detection scoring, we use the prediction confidence from SAM3 rather than the VLM because we empirically found that VLMs tend to output discrete, uncalibrated confidence values (e.g., 0.3, 0.5, 0.7) and fail to provide reliable, continuous confidence scores across diverse scenes. \paragraph{Two-view text prompt input:}

-\paragraph{Two-sequence text prompt input:}
+{ } \paragraph{Two-sequence text prompt input:} { }